rutvikjoshi63/MarsRover/Resources/Basic steps.md

 -->add_dependencies(talker beginner_tutorials_generate_messages_cpp)

 make sure you have sourced your workspace's setup.sh file after calling catkin_make

+Writing a Service Node & client(Python)Don't forget to make the node executable -->roscd [projectname]

+Create the scripts/[filename].py file within the beginner_tutorials package and write code

 17. Recording and playing back data record data from a running ROS system into a .bag file, and then to play back the data to produce similar behavior in a running system